Annapurna Circuit and Annapurna Base Camp Trek — 21 Days

 • Airport Transfers: Pick-up and drop-off by private vehicle

-• Kathmandu Hotel: Two nights in a 3-star hotel on a bed and breakfast basis (twin-sharing)
+• Kathmandu Hotel: Two nights in a 3-star hotel Nivas Boutique Home or similar with bed and breakfast (twin-sharing basis).

-• Pokhara Hotel: One night in a 3-star hotel on a bed and breakfast basis (twin-sharing)
+• Pokhara Hotel: One night in a 3-star hotel Splendid View or similar with bed and breakfast (twin-sharing basis)

 • Trekking Permits: Annapurna Conservation Area Permit (ACAP)

-• Trekking Guide: Experienced English-speaking guide throughout, including salary, insurance, meals, and accommodation
+• Trekking Guide: Experienced English-speaking guide, including salary, insurance, meals, and accommodation

-• Porter Service: One porter for every two trekkers, carrying up to 20–22kg, including insurance and all expenses
+• Porter Service: One porter for every two trekkers, carrying up to 20–22kg, including insurance and all expenses.
+For solo travelers porter service is not included.
+It can be available in additional cost.

-• Meals During Trek: Full board — breakfast, lunch, and dinner throughout the trek
+• Meals During Trek: Main course (1 item) breakfast, lunch, and dinner throughout the trek

 Excluded